-Participants create a head start because they no longer have to invent the wheel themselves or end up in the same pitfalls.
+Participants create a head start because they no longer have to invent the wheel themselves or encounter the same pitfalls.
 By learning from pragmatic practical examples, participants are able to immediately take the right steps and accelerate improvement processes.

 Ensuring mutual confidentiality is of course very important for the companies that are part of the Business Benchmark Group.
 This is partly supported by the fact that only one representative is admitted per sector.
-So there are no competitors at the table and a strict protocol is applied and discussed before each benchmark meeting.
+So there are no competitors at the meetings.
+Furthermore a strict protocol is applied and discussed before each benchmark meeting.

-Every participant signs a nondisclosure agreement when taking office.
-This also applies to the experts of the EFBQ Expert Community.
+Every participant signs a nondisclosure agreement when joining the EFBQ.
+This also applies to all the experts of the EFBQ Expert Community.

 The Business Benchmark is an anonymous benchmark.
 The knowledge of best practices and points for improvement of the participating companies and experts is collected by the Business Benchmark Center, but not shared with others without explicit permission.

 The benchmark group consists of ambitious organizations that are willing to hold up a mirror to their own performance and benchmark the results anonymously to other organizations.
-The benchmark's benchmark is not a minimum standard or an average, but its best practices.
+This benchmark is not conducted through a comparison with a minimum, or an average, standard, but with best practices.
 These are current and realized business cases within the business benchmark group.
 A different company can therefore serve as a best practice example for each policy aspect.